ibm-cloud-docs/apiconnect/creating_apis.md

 The tool then adds the data source to the project.

 4. Enter your host, port, user, password, and database credentials.
-The tool prompts you to install the LoopBack&reg; connector.
+The tool prompts you to install the LoopBack connector.
 ```
 Install loopback-connector-<connector>?
 ```